TOEFL · 2026 Format

 The Speaking section runs approximately 8 minutes and is linear.
 It has two task types that test very different speaking skills.

-Listen and Repeat (7 items)
+Listen and Repeat (7 items, machine-scored)

-Take an Interview (4 questions)
+Take an Interview (4 items, AI-scored)

 Adaptive Testing Explained